Skip to main content

 2. Who Must File: U.S. citizens adopting from a Hague Convention country

-1. Purpose: To adjudicate the eligibility and suitability of prospective adoptive parents
+1. Purpose: To adjudicate the eligibility and suitability of prospective adoptive parent

 2. Who Must File: U.S. citizens adopting from a Hague Convention country